isc-projects/kea/doc/guide/dhcp4-srv.rst

 Sending T1 (Option 58) and T2 (Option 59)
 -----------------------------------------

-According to
+According to :ref:`RFC 2131 <https://tools.ietf.org/html/rfc2131>`,
-RFC 2131
-, servers should send values for T1 and T2 that are 50% and 87.5% of the
+servers should send values for T1 and T2 that are 50% and 87.5% of the lease lifetime, repsectively.
-lease life time, repsectively.
 By default, kea-dhcp4 does not send either value.
 It can be configured to send values that are specified explicitly or that are calculated as percentages of the lease time.
-The server's behavior is governed by combination of configuration parameters, two of which have already been mentioned.
+The server's behavior is governed by a combination of configuration parameters, two of which have already been mentioned.
 To send specific, fixed values use the following two parameters: